 Since the receivables are secured via the lien process, these accounts are considered 100% collectible and therefore do not report an allowance for uncollectibles.

 Departmental and Other

-Departmental and other receivables consist primarily of ambulance and septic receivables and are recorded as receivables in the fiscal year accrued.
-The allowance for uncollectibles for the ambulance receivables is estimated based on historical trends and specific account analysis.
+Departmental and other receivables consist primarily of septic receivables and are recorded as receivables in the fiscal year accrued.